BengtGustafsson/extract_fx/README.md

 ## Implementation compared to the proposal

 So far the proposal is not concrete enough to be able to tell if this implementation is conformant.
-This is a proof of concept for a variant of the proposal where expressions-fields can be written verbatim as if they were outside the literal, i.e. with non-escaped string literals and C style comments.
+This implementation is a proof of concept for a variant of the proposal where expressions-fields can be written verbatim as if they were outside the literal, i.e. with non-escaped string literals and C style comments.

 expression-fields in regular f/x literals must use continuation lines ending in backslash if they span multiple lines.
-Insert expressions in raw literals don't need continuation lines as they are part of the raw literal. *NOTE: It is not entirely obvious (and*
-*not needed for parseability) to require backslashes to end lines in expression-fields in regular f/x literals.*
+Expression-fields in raw literals don't need continuation lines as they are part of the raw literal. *NOTE: It is not entirely obvious (and* *not needed for parseability) to require backslashes to end lines in expression-fields in regular f/x literals.*

 While tools that scan source code would be required to do more work to find the end of a f/x literal than a regular literal most such tools would have to the full processing of the contents of f/x literals anyway as they contain executable code, subject to for